 Target Population(s): Children (6 to 12), Early Childhood (0 to 5), Female, Gender, Learner, Male, Youth (13 to 24)

-Children in humanitarian settings are thought to experience increased exposure to violence, which can impair their physical, emotional, and social development.
+Overview: Children in humanitarian settings are thought to experience increased exposure to violence, which can impair their physical, emotional, and social development.
 Violence against children has important economic and social consequences for nations as a whole.
 The purpose of this review is to examine population-based approaches measuring violence against children in humanitarian settings.

 Methodology: The authors reviewed prevalence studies of violence against children in humanitarian contexts appearing in peer-reviewed journals within the past twenty years.
 A Boolean search procedure was conducted in October 2014 of the electronic databases PubMed/Medline and PsychInfo.
 If abstracts contained evidence of the study's four primary themes--violence, children, humanitarian contexts and population-based measurement--a full document review was undertaken to confirm relevance.
 Out of 2634 identified articles, 22 met the final inclusion criteria.
 Across studies, there was varying quality and no standardization in measurement approach.